 Do you ever wonder why your social media posts aren’t hitting their engagement marks like they used to?
 Unfortunately, and despite your best efforts, organic reach on social media is getting thinner and thinner.
 Only about 1-3% of your most loyal fans will see your posts organically.
 With fewer people seeing your posts, many brands are turning to sponsored or boosted posts (paid social media) to increase content visibility.
 Using paid social is a smart way to put your content in front of those who would value that content; campaign mistakes can be costly, though.
-Whether you’re a paid social pro or you’re curious about how paid social works, we’ve collected a list of our top 6 paid social media marketing mistakes that even the professionals are guilty of so you don’t run afoul.
+Whether you’re a paid social pro or you’re curious about how paid social works, we’ve collected a list of our top 6 9 common paid social media marketing mistakes that even the professionals are guilty of so you don’t run afoul.

 What Is Paid Social?